cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

 1. Go to **Traffic** > **Load Balancing**.
 2. In the **Manage Load Balancers** list, locate the load balancer you created under a test hostname (such as `lb`) and select to enable it.
 3. On your browser, request the temporary hostname (`lb.example.com`).
 You should see the website or application hosted at your primary origin server.
-4. Go back to the **Manage Load Balancers** list, select to expand the test load balancer, and turn off the primary pool.
+4. Go back to the **Manage Load Balancers** list, select to expand the test load balancer, and disable the primary pool.
 5. On a new incognito window of your browser, request the temporary hostname once again.
 You should see the website or application hosted at your secondary origin server this time.

     If you find issues, revise your pools, monitor, and load balancer configurations to confirm they followed the instructions above.
 Also refer to [Troubleshooting](/load-balancing/troubleshooting/common-error-codes/) or [FAQ](/load-balancing/troubleshooting/load-balancing-faq/) if needed.

 {{<Aside type="warning" header="Important">}}
-After you can confirm everything is working correctly, make sure you turn the pools within the load balancer back on.
+After you can confirm everything is working correctly, make sure you re-enable the pools within the load balancer.
 {{</Aside>}}

 {{</tutorial-step>}}